leifj/vdcarch/draft-ietf-spice-vdcarch.md

   * Non-linkability is provided by not reusing SD-JWTs from the issuer for multiple presentations.
 The mediator MAY obtain multiple copies of the same SD-JWT credentials from the mediator at the same time.
 These can then be used to generate separate presentation objects, never reusing the same SD-JWT credential for separate verifiers.

   This profile does not provide any solution for revocation and it leaves the question of how OpenID connect entities (issuers, verifiers and mediator) trust each other.
 There are also real scalability issues involved in how the digital signature keys are managed but as a minimal profile it illustrates the components necessary to make a direct presentation architecture work.

+## W3C Verifiable Credentials

+An expansion of the minimal profile above to include Verifiable Credentials:

+  1. Digital credentials follow {{VCDM2}}
+  2. These credentials are represented as SD-JWT objects {{SDJWT}} following {{VCJOSE}}
+  3. The issuer uses a {{CID}} to identify themselves and the keys they used to sign the digital credential.
+  4. The holder uses a {{DID}} such as {{DIDKEY}} to identify themselves.
+  5. The issuer uses {{TSL}} or {{BSL}} to communicate credential status changes.
+  6. An issuer implements the OP side of {{OIDC4VCI}}
+  7. A verifier implements RP side of {{OIDC4VP}}
+  8. A mediator implements the RP side of {{OIDC4VCI}} and the OP side of {{OIDC4VP}}

+A mediator conforming to this profile is also essentially an openid connect store-and-proove proxy with a user interface allowing the subject control over selective disclosure, with some additional benefits.

+This profile fulfills several of the requirements in the previous section:

+  * Selective disclosure is provided by the use of SD-JWT objects to represent credential and presentation objects.
+  * Issuer binding is provided by a combination of digital signatures on SD-JWTs and OpenID connect authentication between the mediator and issuer.
+  * Mediator binding is provided by the use of a DID for the holder.
+  * Non-linkability is provided by not reusing SD-JWTs from the issuer for multiple presentations.
+The mediator MAY obtain multiple copies of the same SD-JWT credentials from the mediator at the same time.
+These can then be used to generate separate presentation objects, never reusing the same SD-JWT credential for separate verifiers.
+  * Revocation and other changes to credential status are communicated via status credentials.
+  * It answers the question of trust by included a CID for issuer identification, which also addresses some of the scalability issues involved in managing the digital signature keys.

 ## Anoncreds